Updated July 11, 2023

 - The balance sheet discloses assets at a historical cost which does not reveal the actual realizable value in certain cases.

-- Assets like employees who do not possess money value cannot form part of the total asset but play a great role in running a business.
+- Assets like employees who do not possess monetary value cannot form part of the total asset but play a great role in running a business.